 Day 2: PB&J, granola bar, watermelon

-Day 3: Turkey sandwiches, potato chips, pickles
+Day 3: Turkey sandwiches, potato chips, pickles and potato salad

 Day 4:Chili Mac with Beef